- What is actual cash value, or ACV?

 - How does actual cash value work?

-- What do I do if I am not happy with my insurance company's valuation?
+- What do I do if I am unhappy with my insurance company's valuation?

 - What if the actual cash value isn't enough?

 - What is the difference between stated value and agreed value insurance?

 If your vehicle is destroyed in an accident or by another covered peril, your insurer will send you a check for the actual cash value, or ACV, of your vehicle.
 The actual cash value takes depreciation into account when determining a value for your car, which can lead to a smaller payout check than you might expect.